pri358/Depression-Detection-Through-Multi-Modal-Data/README.md

 * CNN_Audio.ipynb: The code snipet used to run CNN on the audio features.
 * CNN_Text.ipynb: The code snipet used to run CNN on the text features.
 * CNN_Video.ipynb: The code snipet used to run CNN on the video features.
-* LSTM_Without_Gating_Sentence_Level.ipynb: Implementation of LSTM on all 3 modalities without gating, at the sentence level.
+* LSTM_Without_Gating_Sentence_Level.ipynb: Implementation of LSTM on all 3 modalities combined without gating, at the sentence level.
-* LSTM_With_Gating_Sentence_Level.ipynb: Implementation of LSTM on all 3 modalities with gating, at the sentence level.
+* LSTM_With_Gating_Sentence_Level.ipynb: Implementation of LSTM on all 3 modalities combined with gating, at the sentence level.
-* LSTM_WITH_GATING_WordLevel.ipynb: Implementation of LSTM on all 3 modalities wit gating, at the word level.
+* LSTM_WITH_GATING_WordLevel.ipynb: Implementation of LSTM on all 3 modalities combined with gating, at the word level.
 * BiLSTM_WordLevel.ipynb: Implementation of BiLSTM on all 3 modalities.